“What Shall I Do to Inherit Eternal Life?”

 “The Way of the Master,” Thomas S. Monson, Ensign, January 2003

-The Good Samaritan.
-By learning of Him, by believing in Him, by following Him, there is the capacity to become like Him.
+The Good Samaritan shows that by learning of Jesus, by believing in him, and by following him, there is the capacity to become like him.

 “Your Jericho Road,” Thomas S. Monson, Ensign, February 1989